 There are, at the time of writing, somewhat over 8 billion live human beings on Planet Earth.
 And the planet can support at least twice this number with more than adequate contingency.

 Each of these 8 billion human beings arrived here with nothing.
 It brought nothing with it when it was born.
-Each will leave with nothing.
-It will take nothing with it when it dies.
+It will leave with nothing: it will take nothing with it when it dies.
 But while it lives, it exists as an integral subsystem of the Earth's biosphere, from which it must continually receive its needs of life.

 Each human being has an 86 billion-neuron brain — a vast analogue supercomputer housed in its cranium — which appears to accommodate a conscious 'self'.
 This enables that 'self' to reason and remember in order — through its biological body — to sense, classify, learn about and interact with its outside world.
 That 'outside world' comprises both a physical universe and a social universe.

 Each self's physical body is, in the strictest sense, a mere object within the physical universe as a whole.
-Notwithstanding, it is an integral part of the Earth's biosphere, a particular small part of that physical universe, on which it vitally depends to sustain its existence.
+It is, nevertheless, an integral part of Earth's biosphere, a particular small part of that physical universe, on which it vitally depends to sustain its existence.
 It must continually receive its physical needs: water, food, clothing and shelter in order to live.
-Conversely, it must return its waste to the biosphere in a form that the biosphere can naturally re-cycle.
+It must also return its waste to the biosphere in a form that the biosphere can naturally re-cycle.

 Each conscious self's social universe potentially comprises [at the present time] the 8 billion or so other individual conscious selves on the planet.
 These form a society of sentient beings who randomly and arbitrarily interact with each other, as equal peers, according to a natural social protocol, which is ostensibly benign and self-regulating.
 This is because, in such a society, any extreme excursions from the behavioural norm is readily moderated by the presence of autoreactive peers.